someparty/someparty/source/articles/2020-07-05-burn-it-all.html.markdown

 [Listen: Matt Ellis - *Never Was, Is And Never Shall Be* @ Bandcamp](https://mattellis333.bandcamp.com/album/never-was-is-and-never-shall-be "#")

-Haligonian singer/songwriter [Matty Grace](http://mattygrace.bandcamp.com/) is back with a new EP, this time under her name as opposed to her isolation-bred [Modern Cynics](https://moderncynics.bandcamp.com) label. *Frayed* features three new folk-punk styled tunes with Grace on vocals and guitar, written and recorded over the past month.
+Haligonian singer-songwriter [Matty Grace](http://mattygrace.bandcamp.com/) is back with a new EP, this time under her name as opposed to her isolation-bred [Modern Cynics](https://moderncynics.bandcamp.com) label. *Frayed* features three new folk-punk styled tunes with Grace on vocals and guitar, written and recorded over the past month.
 You can find it on Bandcamp.

 In March, Grace released *Rumination Year*, a six-song album produced by [Surrender](https://surrendersounds.bandcamp.com/)'s Dave Williams.
 It arrived just a few weeks after *Beneath The Bridges*, a four-song split cassette with the Dartmouth rock trio [Designosaur](https://designosaur.bandcamp.com/).
 Over the first few months of COVID isolation, two EP arrived from Grace as the punk outfit Modern Cynics, all featuring songs with no more than 12 different words.